usolved/check_usolved_disks/README.md

 ## Overview

 This PHP Nagios plugin automaticly detects all disks/partitions of a Windows or Linux operating system and checks the free space.
-You don't need a check for every disk and just use this one check that'll return all available disks on the system.
+You don't need a check for every disk and just can use this check that'll return all available disks on the system.
 If a system gets a new partition you need need to change your check.

-The plugin also returns performance data and you can exclude disks that you don't want to check.
+The plugin also returns performance data and you can also exclude disks that you don't want to check.

 ## Authors